oracle/graal/substratevm/DynamicProxy.md

 ## Dynamic Proxy Classes in Static Initializers

-Dynamic proxy classes and instances of dynamic proxy classes that are defined in static initializers can be accessed at runtime without any special handling.
+Dynamic proxy classes and instances of dynamic proxy classes that are defined in static initializers can be accessed at run time without any special handling.
-This is possible since the static initializers are executed at native image build-time.
+This is possible since the static initializers are executed at native image build time.
 For example this will work:
 ```java
 private final static Comparator proxyInstance;